kasper-piskorski/docs/pages/misc/cheatsheet.md

 ```
 match $x isa person order by $x(has name) desc
 ```
-Order by name in descending order.
+Order by a resource in descending order.

 # ask